Franklin D. Roosevelt Jr.: Law practice

 Roosevelt served in several New York law offices after the war.
-He was senior partner in the New York law firm of Roosevelt and Frieden, later known as Poletti, Diamond, Frieden & Mackay, before and after his service in the Congress.
+He was senior partner in the New York law firm of Roosevelt and Frieden, later known as Poletti, Diamond, Freidin & Mackay, before and after his service in the Congress.
 (On December 3, 1945, Time magazine announced that Roosevelt had joined Poletti, Diamond, Rabin, Frieden & Mackay.)
 He triggered controversy for representing Dominican dictator Rafael Trujillo in the U.S., and dropped the account before Trujillo's assassination in 1961.

 Politics

 Roosevelt was also involved in political affairs.
 He served on the President's Committee on Civil Rights in 1946 for President Harry Truman.
 Along with his brothers, he declared for Dwight D. Eisenhower in 1948, as part of the draft Eisenhower movement.

-He joined the Empire State Society of the Sons of the American Revolution in 1946.
+Roosevelt Jr. joined the Empire State Society of the Sons of the American Revolution in 1946.

 U.S. House of Representatives

 Roosevelt Jr. was elected as a member of the United States House of Representatives in a special election in 1949, in which he ran as a candidate of the Liberal Party of New York.
 He was re-elected in 1950 and 1952 as a Democrat.
-He represented the 20th District of New York from May 17, 1949, until January 3, 1955, then based in the Upper West Side of Manhattan.
+He represented the 20th congressional district of New York from May 17, 1949, until January 3, 1955, then based on the Upper West Side of Manhattan.

-Despite his name and connections, he became unpopular with the Democratic leadership.
+Despite his name and connections, Roosevelt became unpopular with the Democratic leadership.
 When brother James Roosevelt was elected to the House, Speaker Sam Rayburn told him to "not waste our time like your brother did."
 James wrote that Franklin "had a dreadful record in Congress.
 He was smart, but not smart enough.
 He had good ideas and the power of persuasion, but he did not put them to good use.
 He coasted instead of working at his job, considering it beneath him, while he aimed for higher positions.
 He may have had the worst attendance record of any member of those days, and it cost him those higher positions."

 Seeking the governorship of New York

 Roosevelt sought the Democratic nomination for governor in 1954, but, after persuasion by powerful Tammany Hall boss Carmine DeSapio, abandoned his bid for Governor and was nominated by the Democratic State Convention to run for New York State Attorney General.
 Roosevelt was defeated in the general election by Republican Jacob K. Javits, although all other Democratic nominees were elected.
 Following his loss, Eleanor Roosevelt began building a campaign against the Tammany Hall leader that eventually forced DeSapio to step down from power in 1961.

-He again ran for governor of New York on the Liberal Party ticket in 1966, but was defeated by the incumbent Republican Nelson A. Rockefeller.
+Roosevelt again ran for governor of New York on the Liberal Party ticket in 1966, but was defeated by the incumbent Republican Nelson A. Rockefeller.